adefgreen98/NLU2021-Project/README.md

 # NLU2021 - Project
 This is the repository for the Natural Language Understanding project for year 2021.
 The main objective is to carry on an analysis of recurrent models applied to **concept tagging** (aka slot filling).
+It consists in reproducing recent results on neural concept tagging (e.g. seq2seq models, different attention mechanisms); furthermore, it contributes with an analysis of how 5 different input modalities affect performance.
+More information can be found in the report.

 ## Usage
 Install the requirements via `pip install requirements.txt`